codemagic-ci-cd/codemagic-docs/content/knowledge-base/slack-api-integration.md

 weight: 15
 ---

-Customize Slack notifications for publishing into your Codemagic build pipeline by building a slack app from scratch via webhooks.
+Customize Slack notifications for publishing into your Codemagic build pipeline by building a Slack app from scratch via webhooks.

 ### Step 1: Create a new Slack App